Bulat-Batır

 Bulat-Batır or Bulat-batyr (Russian: Була́т-Баты́р, Tatar: بولات باتر) is a 1928 silent historical drama film, believed to be the first Tatar film and probably the only Tatar full-length feature silent film.
 The film was shot mostly in Kazan, and the Kazan Kremlin was one of its stills.
-The film is devoted to the Pugachev rebellion and its alternative names include Pugachyovshchina (Пугачёвщина), Flames on Volga and Revolt in Kazan.
+The film is devoted to the Pugachev rebellion and its alternative names include Pugachyovshchina (Пугачёвщина), Flames on the Volga and Revolt in Kazan.

 The story was written by Abdraxman Şakirov, a young Communist from Agryz and the script was written by Natan Zarhi, a Soviet scenario writer.

 Plot

 In the 18th century, a small Tatar village celebrates the Sabantuy festival.
-Orthodox monks accompanied by soldiers appear to forcibly baptize the population of the village.
-Locals resist and soldiers commit a punitive action.
-The wife of peasant Bulat is killed by soldiers, his son Asfan is carried off.
-Bulat stays alone with another son, Asma.
-15 years after Bulat and Asma joined the Pugachev rebellion and Bulat became famous as a defender of paupers.
-But his son Asfan, who was reared among nobles, received a commission and led a punitive force directed to suppress a rebellion in his motherland.
+Orthodox monks, accompanied by soldiers, arrive with the intent to forcibly baptize the local Muslim population.
+The villagers resist, but the soldiers carry out a punitive action, killing the wife of the peasant Bulat and kidnapping his son Asfan.
+Bulat is left alone with his other son, Timur, and his adopted daughter, Asma.

+Fifteen years later, Bulat becomes a well-known figure in the Pugachev Rebellion, gaining fame as a defender of the poor.
+With the help of his son Timur and adopted daughter Asma, Bulat fights alongside the rebels.
+Meanwhile, Asfan, who was raised among nobles and educated in the elite, receives a commission as an officer.
+He is given command of a punitive force tasked with suppressing the uprising in his native village of Chibilne, where his father and brother are part of the rebellion.

+The events unfold in the Kazan province.
+Chibilne is likely a fictional village, as there was no village by that name in the Kazan province.